MohamedSawahZC/Customer-App/README.md

 ### Introduction:

-- Project is A Todo App Advanced used local storage with Bloc state management
+- Project is A Task from The Spark foundation used local storage with Bloc state management

 #### Packages :